cindyjialiu/rps-Csharp/README.md

 - I started with domain models, see below
 ![d1](https://user-images.githubusercontent.com/33848023/40395131-90465702-5e1e-11e8-9764-c10e09b0804d.jpg)
 ![d2](https://user-images.githubusercontent.com/33848023/40394995-de6bb75c-5e1d-11e8-936f-62375911fff2.jpg)
-- MVP - Take one random computer player and one tactical computer, play 3 rounds of the game and show the game result.
+- MVP - Create a console application and take one random computer player and one tactical computer, play 3 rounds of the game and show the game result.

 - Use enum to define moves, wonDrawLost and gameResult as my own types, then the compiler will check the code according to the types I defined.